razam-sherwani/Luma/RESEARCH_FEATURE_USER_GUIDE.md

 ## 📖 Overview

-The **Medical Research Feature** in ProviderPulse automatically provides personalized, up-to-date medical research articles tailored to your medical specialty.
+The **Medical Research Feature** in Pulse automatically provides personalized, up-to-date medical research articles tailored to your medical specialty.
 It saves you time by delivering the most relevant studies, breakthroughs, and clinical findings directly to your dashboard.

 ---